Pharmacy Residency Program PGY1 Pharmacy Practice Residency

 - Primary Care

-Residents may repeat any core rotation in which they have a particular interest.
+Residents may repeat any core rotation in which they have a particular interest in.
 Elective rotations may be selected from, but are not limited to:

 - Investigational Drugs

 Each resident shall be expected to:

 - Attend and participate in Pharmacy and Therapeutics Committee, Medication Use Safety Committee, and subcommittee meetings

 - Develop or revise Policy and Procedures

 Each resident is expected to present a formal case, a journal review, and/or administrative topic review to pharmacy staff as required for rotation.

 Frequently Asked Questions